Chart Color Schemes

 Gladstone Hinterland faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-There are 10 schools serving approximately 1,387 students in Gladstone Hinterland, with typical Australian school conditions (ICSEA: 958).
-The educational mix includes 7 primary, 1 secondary, and 2 K-12 schools.
-School places per 100 residents is 11.3, below the regional average of 18.2, indicating some students may attend schools in adjacent areas.
-Note that 'n/a' for school enrolments refers to parent campus.
+Educational participation is high, with 31.9% of residents currently enrolled in formal education.
+This includes 14.2% in primary education, 10.5% in secondary education, and 2.3% pursuing tertiary education.
+A network of 10 schools operates within Gladstone Hinterland, educating approximately 1,387 students.
+The area has typical Australian school conditions (ICSEA: 958) with balanced educational opportunities.
+This includes 7 primary, 1 secondary, and 2 K-12 schools.
+School places per 100 residents are 11.3, below the regional average of 18.2, indicating some students may attend schools in adjacent areas.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education